bbauska/UC-Davis-Inter-jQuery/readme.md

   style="border: 2px solid gray; width:50%;" />
 </p>

 You can see my colors now overriding the color that was there before and I can go ahead and click on these things and they all work.
 That&apos;s great.
-You want to put styling on your own style sheet that will override styles on the Flexslider&apos;s CSS to customize it, to make it look the way you want it to look.
+You want to put styling on your own style sheet that will override styles on the FlexSlider&apos;s CSS to customize it, to make it look the way you want it to look.
 Finding out what those styles are, or just a matter of using the inspector and hunting around to see what rules are being applied that you might want to change to get it to style and look the way you want it to look on your page.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch1-10">1.10 Additional Controls</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->